mwichmann/PyBlog/pytester.d/tdd-pytest.rst

 not really systematically "unit testing", we're spot checking.
-All we have to do is import the function we are going to test (even this is not needed if the test is in the same file as the code being tested, as opposed to a separate file), and then write out our three tests cases, which do nothing but call the function with a known argument, then compare the return with what we expect the result to be. ::
+All we have to do is import the function we are going to test (even this is not needed if the test is in the same file as the code being tested, as opposed to a separate file), and then write out our three test cases, which do nothing but call the function with a known argument, then compare the return with what we expect the result to be. ::